Kira-tafe/Tail-Waggers/README.md

 JavaScript (for interactivity)

 📂 Features
-🐾 Homepage with services overview
+🐾 Homepage with services overview<br>
-📸 Gallery of dogs and sitters
+📸 Gallery of dogs and sitters<br>
-📝 Blog section with pet care tips
+📝 Blog section with pet care tips<br>
-📅 Booking form with validation
+📅 Booking form with validation<br>
 📱 Mobile-friendly design